fltk/fltk/README.macOS.md

 'active Scheme' and pressing CMD+B to build, then choosing 'demo' and pressing CMD+R to run the demo program.

-TODO: as of Jan 2019, compiling 'demo' will not compile any of the other demo programs.
+Note: compiling 'demo' will not compile any of the other demo programs automatically.
-We really have to update the dependencies!
+This is intentional so you can build the test and demo programs incrementally.

 <a name="bcx_install"></a>
 ### Installing FLTK (CMake, Xcode)